What should you know in choosing your emergency contact when you’re out boating or having other adventures?

 On land, it’s pretty simple: generally your spouse or partner, perhaps a parent or adult child.
 Maybe a best friend.

-- You need an emergency contact when you register your EPIRB — this is the person who will be contacted if your EPIRB goes off, who should know if you are on passage and where, along with all the pertinent details of your boat, your experience and your safety gear.
+- An emergency contact when you register your EPIRB.
+This is the person who will be contacted if your EPIRB goes off, who should know if you are on passage and where, along with all the pertinent details of your boat, your experience and your safety gear.

-- You need an emergency contact to give your float plans to — again, with knowledge of where your plans and preparation.
+- Someone to give your float plans to — again, with knowledge of where your plans and preparation.

-- You also need an emergency contact on your ID (I wear a ROAD ID bracelet) who knows your medical history, too.
+- An emergency contact on your ID (I wear a ROAD ID bracelet) who knows your medical history, too.

 These might not all be the same person — and they might not be all be relatives.

-GENERAL TRAITS.
-There are certain general traits that you want for all your emergency contacts, and then a few specific things for each one.
-Let’s discuss the general traits first:
+There are certain general traits that you want for all your emergency contacts:

 - Generally available